yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Summary

 In this lab, you have accomplished the following:
--   Provision an Azure OpenAI resource
+-   Retrive the keys and endpoint of Azure OpenAI resource.
 -   Deploy an OpenAI model within the Azure OpenAI studio
 -   Integrate Azure OpenAI models into your applications